Brauckhoff/biopixR/joss/paper.md

 # Installation

-The `biopixR` package can be installed from the Comprehensive R Archive Network (CRAN) or GitHub, providing users with stable and developmental versions respectively.
+The `biopixR` package can be installed from CRAN or GitHub, providing users with stable and developmental versions respectively.

-To install the stable version of `biopixR` from CRAN, execute the following command in R:
+To install the stable version of `biopixR` from CRAN, execute the following command in `R`:

 ```
 install.packages("biopixR")